NixOS/release-wiki/src/Final-Release.md

 - Merge the Pull Request that marks broken packages as broken

-- Update [README.md](https://github.com/NixOS/nixpkgs/commit/40fd9ae3ac8048758abdcfc7d28a78b5f22fe97e) on master with
-  new stable NixOS version information.
-Then backport the change to the release branch.

 - Update [Upgrading NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-upgrading) section of the manual to match new stable release version and backport this as well.
 This way the manual will already reflect the new version on release.
 Example: [22.05](https://github.com/nixos/nixpkgs/commit/cbaacfb8dfa2ddadfb152fa8ef163b40db9041af)